EpicoStudio/dynamic-year-block/README.txt

 = 1.0.1 =
 * Security fix: ensure all block output is properly escaped using wp_kses_post().
+* Code quality: prefix variables in render.php to comply with WordPress coding standards.

 = 1.0.0 =
 * 🎉 Milestone: First stable release, after extensive testing and refinement.